The Adventure Zone Royale: Episode 14

 Hippocrates, Rictus, Tommy, down to 15.

-And Claxon, who was prone on step three after falling through the trap set by Randolph, is pulled down under the waters.
+Okay, everyone moves down.
+The waters rise up and Claxon, who was prone on step three after falling through the trap set by Randolph, is pulled down under the waters.

 And immediately you see these eels converge on Claxon.

-Claxon being a kind of metallic construct, you see the eels maybe don't exactly know what to do with him but they are still going to swarm and attack him anyway.
+Claxon being a kind of metallic construct, you see the eels maybe don't exactly know what to do with him, but they are still going to swarm and attack him anyway.

 He takes

-17 points of damage and
+17 points of damage.

-And then you see, fucking Terminator 2 style, a single metallic hand punch its way out of the eel pile as Claxon drags himself up onto step number three,
+And then you see, fucking Terminator 2 style, a single metallic hand punch its way out of the eel pile as Klaxon drags himself up onto step number three, leaking oil, making horrible grinding noises as half of his machinery he leaves behind him floating in the water as the stairs continue to turn ever downward.

-Maximum Fun, a work-around network of artist-owned shows, supported directly by you.
+Maximum Fun, a worker-owned network of artist-owned shows supported directly by you.